A Wooden Puppet

 "Wha…what is that?!" the lumber merchant.

-"It's a kraken!
+"I bet it's a kraken!
 A giant squid!
-Look, it's white!" the puppeteer.
+Look, it's white!" the gambler.

 "No, that's a whale." the pop-eyed sailor on the mast-head, "It has flukes."